ar-siddiqui/curve_number_generator/README.md

 Algorithm version: 1.3
 Contact email: ars.work.ce@gmail.com

-Disclaimer: The curve number generated with this algorithm is a high level estimate and should not be used for detailed modeling or construction projects.
+Disclaimer: The curve number generated with this algorithm is a high level estimate and should be used with caution for detailed modeling or construction projects.

+## Citation
+Siddiqui, Abdul Raheem.
+2019.
+“Curve Number Generator: A QGIS Plugin to Generate Curve Number Layer from Land Use and Soil.”
+Accessed [Month Year] at https://github.com/ar-siddiqui/curve_number_generator.

 ## Donate